Readit News logoReadit News

 kalekold commented on "Awful": Roku tests autoplaying ads loading before the home screen arstechnica.com/gadgets/2... · Posted by u/LinuxBender

-archon · 9 months ago
+archon · a year ago

 I switched from the Roku ecosystem to Nvidia Shield about a year ago because of Roku’s increasingly user hostile ad and tracking decisions and have been pretty happy with it.
 Android TV gives me enough control with a custom launcher that I can prevent ads.